SaswatPadhi/LoopInvGen/README.md

 #### Inference Timeout

-The `-t` flag allows users to run LoopInvGen with a maximum limit on the number of _seconds_ (wall-clock time) for which the inference algorithm may run.
+You may use the `-t` flag to run LoopInvGen with a maximum limit on the number of _seconds_ (wall-clock time) for which the inference algorithm may run.
 ```bash
 $ ./loopinvgen.sh -t 8 benchmarks/2016/array.sl